 At Macalester, majors are offered in areas of study such as art, dance, music and theater.
 Students also participate in ensembles and coursework within the performing and visual arts without declaring a major in that area of study.
 Completed in 2019, the Janet Wallace Fine Arts Center ushered in a new wave of creativity and collaboration for students and faculty, with expanded theaters, new studio spaces, the Mairs Concert Hall and the Law Warschaw Gallery.

-NCAA Division III - Minnesota Intercollegiate Athletic Conference (beginning fall 2021)
+NCAA Division III - Minnesota Intercollegiate Athletic Conference, Collegiate Water Polo Association (water polo)

-When you graduate from Macalester, you might become a Nobel Peace Prize laureate, write a bestselling novel or be chosen as one of Popular Science’s “Brilliant 10 Young Scientists.”
+When you graduate from Macalester, you might become a Nobel Peace Prize laureate, write a bestselling novel, or be chosen as one of Popular Science’s “Brilliant 10 Young Scientists.”
 You wouldn’t be the first graduate to do so, and like students through our history, you’ll find a liberal arts education is designed to help you discover a path to success.
-Your professors, Macalester alumni, and career exploration counselors and staff create an extensive network aimed at supporting your personal and professional goals.
+Ninety-three percent of graduates are employed, attending graduate school, interning or on fellowship within six months of graduation.
+Your professors, Macalester alumni, and Career Exploration counselors and staff create an extensive network aimed at supporting your personal and professional goals.

 Disciplines with largest number of graduates